rladiescolombo/meetup-presentations_colombo/README.md

 ## R-Ladies Colombo Meetup Materials

 Links to materials from our Meetups will be posted here (content to be found on our chapter's Github page).

-Please feel free to reach out to chicago@rladies.org with any questions.
-Learn more about our group at our website and join our Meetup group!
+---

-2020
+## 2020

-Coming Soon!!
+First meetup is Coming Soon!!